makeyourownmaker/QuasicrystalGifs/README.md

 2 * pi / n radians.
 The stripes parameter specifies the number of parallel lines in each set and the waves parameter specifies the rotational symmetry.
-The quasiperiodic table of waves and stripes below shows some examples.
+The quasiperiodic table of waves and stripes below shows some static examples.

 The equation of the kth grid line in the jth set is:
 <br/>